Fairmont Singapore

-Raffles City Convention Centre

-Raffles City Convention Centre (RCCC) has more than 108,000 square feet of function space, including 27 meeting rooms and 3 ballrooms.
-It is located in the same building as Fairmont Singapore and is managed by the hotel.
+Fairmont Singapore (Chinese: 费尔蒙特酒店) is the sister hotel located within the Raffles City complex in Singapore.
+It has a total of 778 rooms and suites housed within two 26-storey towers.

+History

+The Westin Plaza opened in October 1986, as part of the Raffles City complex, which also included a shopping mall, a convention center, an office tower and an adjoining sister hotel, The Westin Stamford.
+At the conclusion of Westin's 15-year management contract with Raffles Holdings, the hotels were both renamed on 1 January 2002, with The Westin Plaza becoming Raffles The Plaza and The Westin Stamford becoming Swissôtel The Stamford.
+Raffles The Plaza was renamed again on 12 December 2007, becoming the Fairmont Singapore.
+In September 2019, Fairmont Singapore completed a renovation of the South Tower.

 Aquaponics Farm

 Together with Swissotel The Stamford, Fairmont Singapore set up a 450 sq m rooftop aquaponics farm in 2019 where fish and plants are grown together in a closed system.
 The farm is expected to grow 30% of all vegetables required across the 2 hotels.

 Awards

 Some of the accolades Fairmont Singapore has received include: